Primordial Gravitational Wave Probes of Non-Standard Thermal Histories: Early matter domination

 Therefore, a larger decay width results in earlier reheating.
-Shifts in the beginning of the EMD can be attributed to changes in initial conditions due to rescaling to match the observed radiation energy density.
-The magnitude of the suppression factor $\mu$ can be expressed as a function of both $m_\phi$ and $\Gamma_\phi$:
+Shifts at the beginning of the EMD phase can be attributed to changes in initial conditions due to rescaling to match the observed radiation energy density.
+The magnitude of the suppression factor $\mu$, defined as the relative height between two plateaus before and after the EMD phase, can be expressed as a function of $\phi$ parameters:

 We see that the longer the lifetime of the particles (i.e. the smaller the decay width) and the higher their masses, the greater the suppression of the high frequency tail.
-In the calculation above, we assumed that $\rho_\phi$ constitutes $\sim1\%$ of the initial energy density as a realistic scenario.
-However, one can vary this parameter as well.
-Figure~\ref{fig:PGW_collective} shows results for different initial $\Omega_r/\Omega_\phi$ ratios, where $\phi$ is always subdominant.
-A more precise expression for the beginning of EMD, which accounts for the energy distribution between $\phi$ and radiation, is:

-where $a_{\text{freeze-out}}$ is the scale factor at freeze-out.
-The smaller the energy fraction of the $\phi$ field, the later it starts to dominate.
-For fixed $m_\phi$ and $\Gamma_\phi$, the suppression is $\sim \Omega_r^\text{init}/\Omega^{\text{init}}_\phi$.
-As a result, measuring the magnitude of the suppression and EMD duration could facilitate inferring the mass and decay width of particles causing EMD, potentially excluding some new physics particles (e.g., heavy neutral leptons) not accessible to current and proposed collider experiments.
+As a result, measuring the magnitude of the suppression and EMD duration could facilitate inferring the mass and decay width of particles causing EMD, potentially constraining the properties of some new physics particles (e.g., heavy neutral leptons) not accessible to current and proposed collider experiments.